spiwokv/Rtutorial/lessons/14_linear_models.md

 čímž zjistíme, že zlepšení modelu přídavkem polynomu druhého řádu není signifikantní.
 Jinými slovy nemáme dostatek důkazů pro to, abychom předpokládali, že binomický model vystihuje experimentální data lépe než lineární model.

+## Tips and Tricks

+* as already mentioned, linear models can use continuous as well as categorial independent variables.
+In order to do ANOVA with two factors use a linear model with `y~x1+x2`.
+In order to do ANOVA with two factors and their interactions use a linear model with `y~x1*x2`.
+Beside other ANOVA presumptions (normal distribution, homogeneity of variances) it is necessary to

+* contingency tables are an alternative to ANOVA with categorial dependent and independent variables.
+To test statistical significance you can use `chisq.test` function.